zylklab/alfresco-nagios/README.md

 ![Nagios Alfresco](images/alf-ootb-nagios.png)

 For consuming OOTB webscripts, you need to create a dedicated user for Alfresco Monitoring, for example monitor, with admin rights (belonging to ALFRESCO_ADMINISTRATORS group).
 Take into consideration that this password is used in Nagios scripts.
 You should use SSL in http requests, or running monitoring processes locally in Alfresco server via NRPE protocol (safer).

 Previously you need to install [OOTB Support Tools addon](https://github.com/OrderOfTheBee/ootbee-support-tools) in your Alfresco CE server.

+The ALF_USER and ALF_PASS are needed in docker-compose.yml template file for Alfresco Community mode MODE=CE.
+These variables are not needed in the EE mode.

-### JMXProxy servlet
+### JMXProxy servlet (legacy)

 [With JMX Proxy Servlet](https://tomcat.apache.org/tomcat-7.0-doc/manager-howto.html#Using_the_JMX_Proxy_Servlet) enabled in Alfresco Community, you may get JMX information about Garbage Collector, Memory, Threads or Operating System in your Tomcat instance.
 The essential info may be obtained from OOTB Support Tools webscripts too, but other important parameters from Operating System or Garbage Collector may be extracted this way.
 Please note that this JMX information is related to the default mbeans in a Tomcat container, and not related to the Alfresco JMX objects contained in Alfresco Enterprise (aka Alfresco Content Services).

 For illustrating this, we will monitor the number of opened file descriptors in the operating system.
 It is also an alternative to [Jolokia](https://jolokia.org/tutorial.html) or check_jmx methods.

+The JMXPROXY_USER and JMXPROXY_PASS in docker-compose.yml template file for Alfresco Community mode MODE=CE.
+These variables are not needed in the EE mode.

 ## Nagios-Icinga configuration for Alfresco Enterprise

-The files involved in Nagios/Icinga configuration for Alfresco Enterprise are the following:

-- jmx/hosts-alfresco.cfg (Alfresco hosts definition)
-- jmx/commands-jmx.cfg (Nagios commands)
-- jmx/services-jmx.cfg (Non NRPE services)

-By the way, check_alfresco script and check_alfresco.jar is usually placed at /usr/lib/nagios/plugins/

-Finally, you need to have Java installed on your Nagios-Icinga server for executing check_alfresco script, and to enable JMX in Alfresco Server.
-For more details, you can check [Alfresco docs](https://docs.alfresco.com/5.0/tasks/jmx-access.html)
+This set up needs JMX enabled Alfresco Server.
+For enabling JMX, you can check [Alfresco docs](https://docs.alfresco.com/5.0/tasks/jmx-access.html)

 ![Nagios Alfresco](images/alf-jmx-nagios.png)

 ## Alfresco Search Services

-Alfresco Search Services are monitored via [check_alfresco_solr.py](https://github.com/alxgomz/nagios-plugin-alfresco-search-services) script by Alexandre Chapellon.
-The python script helps to monitor index, handlers, FTS and caches values.
-It is valid both for Alfresco Community and Alfresco Enterprise.
+Alfresco Search Services (based on SOLR 6.x) are monitored via [check_alfresco_solr.py](https://github.com/alxgomz/nagios-plugin-alfresco-search-services) script by Alexandre Chapellon.
+The script helps to monitor index, handlers, FTS and caches values.
+It is valid both for Alfresco Community and Alfresco Enterprise setups.

 ![Nagios ASS](images/alfresco-ass.png)

 You may find more details in Alfresco Premier Services blog post:
 - [Solr monitoring using Nagios and alikes](https://community.alfresco.com/blogs/alfresco-premier-services/2018/08/08/solr-monitoring-using-nagios-and-alikes)

-## Using Docker
+## Using Docker template

-You can check this basic Nagios/Icinga setup using Docker in Ubuntu 16.04 LTS.
-It includes a template for using it in Alfresco Enterprise via check_jmx, and also in Alfresco Community via OOTB Support Tools webscripts and JMXProxy.
-You need to enable JMX in Alfresco Enterprise, and to install OOTB Support Tools addon and JMXProxy in Alfresco Community targets.
+You can check this basic Nagios/Icinga setup using Docker.
+Previously, you may need to enable JMX in Alfresco Enterprise, and to install OOTB Support Tools addon and to enable JMXProxy servlet in Alfresco Community setups.

 0. Clone this project
 ```
 $ git clone https://github.com/zylklab/alfresco-nagios
 $ cd alfresco-nagios
 ```

-1. Configure Alfresco templates in docker-compose.yml file according to your Alfresco repository targets to monitor.
+1. Configure Alfresco template in docker-compose.yml file according to your Alfresco repository target and mode to monitor.

 ```
 version: '3.1'